Aliases for HTR1D Gene

 GeneCards Summary for HTR1D Gene

 HTR1D (5-Hydroxytryptamine Receptor 1D) is a Protein Coding gene.
 Diseases associated with HTR1D include Migraine With Or Without Aura 1 and Obsessive-Compulsive Disorder.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
 An important paralog of this gene is HTR1B.

 UniProtKB/Swiss-Prot for HTR1D Gene